jtanx/fontforge/doc/sphinx/tutorial/editexample8.rst

 If the Font View is displaying a bitmap strike and you double click on a character, then FontForge will bring up a
-:doc:`bitmap editing window <bitmapview>` displaying that character in the current strike (rather than opening an outline editing window).
+:doc:`bitmap editing window </ui/mainviews/bitmapview>` displaying that character in the current strike (rather than opening an outline editing window).
 If the character does not have a matching glyph in the current strike FontForge will create one by rasterizing the outline version of the font.